 We have been testing the newest offering from Joie, Crosster which is advertised as a multi terrain multi tasker and we have been giving it a run for its money to see how it fared.

-The Joie Crosster is not a lightweight option weighing in at 16.1kgs but it does have a super fold meaning even though it’s a meaty beast it can be folded reasonably well and with its option to move it about in trolley mode while folded its easy to move about.
+The Joie Crosster is not a lightweight option weighing in at 16.1kgs but it does have a super fold meaning even though it’s a meaty beast it can be folded reasonably well in comparisons to other off roaders and with its option to move it about in trolley mode while folded its easy to move about.

 The Crosster frame is big and chunky and it honestly oozes stability so it comes as no surprise that it’s offered as a from birth option (with the separate carrycot) all the way up to 25kgs which exceeds any weight limits I have seen currently on most pushchairs.